Updated January 2020

 Jobbatical – You don’t always have to work remotely to be able to travel.
 For those of you who like to stay in one place for longer periods, Jobbatical might have the perfect fit.

 Although many of the jobs found on freelancing platforms are short term or one-off gigs, there are still some remote positions to be found.
 Especially when you’re first starting out and building your portfolio, these can be a great entry point.
-Here are a few of the leading freelance platforms.
+Click here to read our blog post listing the 30 top freelancing platforms for digital nomad girls.